freedomofpress/securedrop/docs/journalist_user_manual.md

 ![Wiping documents](/docs/images/manual/viewing5.png)

-### Encrypting and Moving Documents to Journalist Workstation
+### Encrypt and move documents to Journalist Workstation

 Before you move documents back to the `Transfer Device` to copy them to your workstation you should encrypt them to your personal GPG public key that you imported when setting up the `Secure Viewing Station` to begin with.